FernandaFranco/230-DOM-asynchronous-programming/study_guide_part1.md

     - DOM manipulation
 - Using the XHR object
   - communicating with the server using XHR
+    - `XMLHttpRequest` is one of the browser APIs that provide network programming functionality to JavaScript applications.
+Libraries or utility functions often wrap this web API.
   - rendering the response to the page